v-exec/DokiDoki/README.md

 # DokiDoki

-Web app for checking weather and time data between long distance partners.
+_DokiDoki_ is a web app for long-distance partners to check the time remaining before they reunite - in heartbeats.
+Additionally, weather and time information that help create a sense of connection.

+Uses [Open Weather Map](https://openweathermap.org/) for weather data, and [Geonames](https://www.geonames.org/) for timezone data.